Cox, Allyn, b. 1896 d. 1982

 Collection Summary: Correspondence; biographies; photographs; sketchbooks; writings; and printed material, some of it relating to Cox's father Kenyon.

-Biographical/Historical Note: Painter and muralist; New York, N.Y. and Washington, D.C.
-Cox's father Kenyon was a painter, illustrator, writer and teacher in New York City.
+Biographical/Historical Note: Allyn Cox (1896-1982) was a painter and muralist in New York, N.Y. and Washington, D.C.
+Cox's father Kenyon was a painter, illustrator, writer, and teacher in New York City.

 Material on reels N69-9-18 lent for microfilming 1969; portions subsequently donated 1977 and 1983 along with material on reels 3108-3115 and 3976.
 Two sketches entered in U.S. War Dept. mural competition were donated by Essex County Greenbelt Association, 1984.